Constitution | Bylaws

 - Sec.
 2. Proposed amendments must be submitted in writing and/or by e-mail to the entire regular membership of the Association at least fourteen days prior to the meeting at which they are to be introduced.

 - Sec.
-3. A proposed amendment shall be discussed at one general meeting of the Association and the vote shall be by mail ballot.
+3. A proposed amendment shall be discussed at one general meeting of the Association and the vote shall be by ballot.

 - Sec.
 4. A proposed amendment shall become effective as stated on the ballot, providing it receives a two thirds majority of votes cast by the Association's regular membership.